-- Clothing must not have images or lettering that would be offensive to students, staff, or the public. - Any gang related clothing or symbols, even if they conform to the dress code will not be tolerated. - Clothing must cover the chest, back, shoulders, (Cut-out shoulder tops are not allowed as well as presenting a visible midriff.) - Clothing needs to cover undergarments, including when bending down. - Clothing must be intact; shorts and skirts must be of an appropriate length as described below. - Students must wear authorized SBDHS attire during Physical Education classes only.
-Students are provided with these clothes at the beginning of the year.
-Wearing Phys.
-Ed. clothes outside of that class is prohibited.

-- Pants/Shorts/Skirts/Dresses Pants must be worn at the waistline, and shorts must be no shorter than mid-thigh.
+- Clothing must not have images or lettering that would be offensive to students, staff, or the public. - Any gang related clothing or symbols, even if they conform to the dress code will not be tolerated. - Clothing must cover the chest, back, and not show a visible midriff.
+Sleeveless tops are permitted. - Clothing needs to cover undergarments, including when bending down. - Clothing must be intact; shorts and skirts must be of an appropriate length as described below. - Students must wear authorized SBDHS attire during Physical Education classes only.
+Students are provided with these clothes at the beginning of the year. - Pants/Shorts/Skirts/Dresses Pants must be worn at the waistline, and shorts must be as close to mid-thigh as possible.
 Dresses and skirts should not be excessively tight or form fitting and are encouraged to be as close to the kneecap as possible.
-Additionally, drawstring sweats, joggers, or track pants, are not permitted except on designated days set out by the school (Causal Fridays, student dress-up days).
-Students may wear solid leggings, or jeggings underneath a mid-thigh length skirt, tunic top or dress. - Footwear- Must be appropriate indoor footwear.
-Sandals and crocs are allowed but slippers are not permitted due to their soft fabric soles that are not water-resistant and will not protect from sharp objects such as tacks that may fall on the floor. - Headwear All headwear including hats, caps, toques, hoods or bandannas are to be removed while in school. - Hair Must be kept clean and well-groomed. - Facial Hair Must be well groomed. - Jewelry Students may wear single hoop/stud earrings or nose rings.
+Additionally, drawstring sweats, or track pants are not permitted except on designated days set out by the school (Casual Fridays, student dress-up days).
+Pajama pants are only acceptable during designated pajama wear days. - Students may wear joggers and solid leggings.

+- Footwear- Must be appropriate indoor footwear.
+Sandals and crocs are allowed but slippers are not permitted except during designated pajama wear days. - Headwear All headwear including hats, caps, toques, hoods or bandannas are to be removed while in school; they are only allowed on designated headwear days. - Hairstyles & Facial Hair Must be kept clean and well-groomed. - Jewelry Students may wear single hoop/stud earrings or nose rings.
 Lip, and eyebrow rings or studs, spike earrings and spacers are not allowed.
 Some courses and activities will require students to remove piercings temporarily.